 taken in Gujo Hachiman Town, by Koji Ikuma,

-with Fujifilm X-T1 equipped with an XF 35mm F2 R WR lens.
+with a Fujifilm X-T1 equipped with an XF 35mm F2 R WR lens.